bryanboyer/lullablock/README.md

 Set up the worker by copying `lullablock.service.example` to `/etc/systemd/system/lullablock.service`
 - Start with `sudo systemctl start lullablock`

+## 🔐 Security Notice
+Fair warning: no effort has been made to secure this device, so make sure your RPI has a good password.
+Lullablock does not need to connect to the outside world for anything, so you can also wall it off from the open internet without impeding functionality.

 -----------------------------

 # 👉 How to use Lullablock